 ALL classes will qualify and compete on a .500 PRO TREE except Super Pro Class which is a .400 PRO TREE.

 Pairings will be based on a Pro Ladder (Links: Proladder3-8, Proladder9-16-1, Proladder17-24).
 Heads-up classes will be laddered beginning with round one of eliminations.
 Qualifying slot will be based on ET for all heads-up classes.
 Identical ET will be laddered based on MPH.
 All cars that qualify below the Indexed ET are placed at the bottom of the ladder; larger breakout at the bottom.

 The Pentastar Bracket class will begin eliminations pairing up cars randomly, based on how racers proceed to and line up in staging lanes.
 Once the bracket class is down to 16 or fewer cars, the field of cars will be paired based on a PRO Ladder.
 Pairing will be based on reaction times during the previous round of eliminations.

 If a class has fewer than 4 cars, each round will be best 2 out of 3 to include the finals.

 Heads-up first round lane choice goes to the higher qualifier in the pairing.
 Round two and subsequent rounds, lane choice goes to the car with the quicker ET.

 Bracket lane choice will be based on reaction times during the previous round of eliminations and should be discussed by the paired racers.

-Courtesy staging will be in effect during all qualifying and elimination rounds.
+Courtesy staging will be in effect during all elimination rounds.

-Deep staging is discouraged and disqualifies a racer from any and all best reaction time awards.
+Deep staging disqualifies a racer from any and all best reaction time awards.